sandor-lokos/QC_doc/config_workflow.md

 in [O2DPG](https://github.com/AliceO2Group/O2DPG/tree/master/DATA/production) as it is described [below](https://github.com/AliceO2Group/ControlWorkflows/blob/master/README.md#introduction).
 In the README a [Quick reference](https://github.com/AliceO2Group/ControlWorkflows/blob/master/README.md#quick-reference) is also given.
-By following that one can create a new workflow and test it.
+By following that, one can create a new workflow and test it.

-### Introduction

 Shortly, master workflow template can be used that is [readout-dataflow](https://github.com/AliceO2Group/ControlWorkflows/blob/master/workflows/readout-dataflow.yaml) wherein it is declared what DPL workflows are included.
 For example, for FT0, the ```ft0_dpl_workflow``` is defined [here](https://github.com/AliceO2Group/ControlWorkflows/blob/master/workflows/readout-dataflow.yaml#L278)